Prjha15/Audio_amplifier_using_bjt_Project2/README.md

  [MICROPHONE] → [COUPLING CAPACITOR] → [BJT(COMMON EMMITER)] → [OUTPUT]

-#THE ABOVE CIRCUIT IS DESIGNED LT SPICE ,SO WE WILL BE USING AC SIGNAL OF LOW FREQUENCY IN PLACE OF MICROPHONE AS LT SPICE DO NOT SUPPORT MICROPHONE.
+#THE ABOVE CIRCUIT IS DESIGNED IN LT SPICE ,SO WE WILL BE USING AC SIGNAL OF LOW FREQUENCY IN PLACE OF MICROPHONE AS LT SPICE DO NOT SUPPORT MICROPHONE.

 🎯 Objective